Published 17:42 IST, February 13th 2024

 Stream it or skip it?

 Bhakshak forces us to look within.
 It is hard-hitting and seldom gets preachy.
-When visuals cannot justify female perspective, Pulkit sticks to using wide shots.
+When the visuals cannot justify the female perspective, Pulkit sticks to using wide shots.
 Its smart filmmaking at display.
-It has pacing issues but since movie focusses equally on investigation part, it does not become a tedious watch.
+It has pacing issues but since movie focusses equally on the investigation part, it does not become a tedious watch.

 Bottomline